CoolV1994/Minecraft-Service/README.md

 # Installation (Multiple Servers)
 > ## Recommendations
-> It is recommended that you create a seperate folder to store your Spigot.jar, and plugin jars.
+> It is recommended that you create a separate folder to store your Spigot.jar, and plugin jars.

 > Then by using shortcuts, create a link for each Jar to its respective folder.